-Key links to other relevant policies and objectives M05, M06, S01 Objectives 5, 6 Monitoring: Monitoring indicator 9 (see Appendix 3)
+Key links to other relevant policies and objectives M05, M06, S01

+Objectives 5, 6, 7

-- 5.43 Evidence indicates that a further 8.1 million tonnes (mt) of reserves of Magnesian Limestone are needed in order to meet requirements over the period 1 January 2016 to 31 December 2030, based on permitted reserves at the end of 2015.
-Permission was granted in early 2016 for working of 0.7mt of Magnesian Limestone within an area submitted for allocation at Barnsdale Bar (North area), reducing the remaining requirement to 7.4mt.
+- 5.45 Evidence indicates that a further 6.9 million tonnes (mt) of reserves of Magnesian Limestone are needed in order to meet requirements over the period 1 January 2016 to 31 December 2030, based on permitted reserves at the end of 2015.
+Permission was granted in early 2016 for working of 0.7mt of Magnesian Limestone within an area submitted for allocation at Barnsdale Bar (North area), reducing the remaining requirement to 6.2mt.
 Sites expected to be able to contribute to supply of Magnesian Limestone during the Plan period are identified in Table 3 below.
-A further 15mt of reserves would be required in order to maintain a minimum 10 year landbank of Magnesian Limestone at 31 December 2030. - 5.44 A range of specific locations have been put forward by industry for consideration during preparation of the Joint Plan and these have been assessed.
+A further 12mt of reserves would be required in order to maintain a landbank of at least 10 years for Magnesian Limestone at 31 December 2030. - 5.46 A range of specific locations have been put forward by industry for consideration during preparation of the Joint Plan and these have been assessed.
 Requirements for Magnesian Limestone during the Plan period can be met through the release of reserves on specific sites put forward for consideration.
 Sites considered suitable for allocation contain an estimated total of 14.5mt and therefore would also make a significant contribution towards maintaining an adequate landbank of Magnesian Limestone beyond 31 December 2030.
 Two of these sites (comprising extensions to Gebdykes Quarry and Potgate Quarry) are not expected to make a contribution to supply until around 2020, taking into account the extent of existing permitted reserves, although the additional reserves in these sites are expected to be important in maintaining supply in the latter part of the Plan period and in contributing to an adequate landbank at 31 December 2030.
 These two sites also facilitate the supply of Magnesian Limestone from a part of the Plan area where other sources of Magnesian Limestone are not available, thus helping to sustain flexibility and an appropriate pattern of supply.
 The following table summarises requirements and proposed site allocations for Magnesian Limestone.